Surveying: Distance measurement

 Before EDM (Electronic Distance Measurement) laser devices, distances were measured using a variety of means.
-These included chains with links of a known length such as a Gunter's chain, or measuring tapes made of steel or invar.
+In pre-colonial America Natives would use the "bow shot" as a distance reference ("as far as an arrow can slung out of a bow", or "flights of a Cherokee long bow").
+Europeans used chains with links of a known length such as a Gunter's chain, or measuring tapes made of steel or invar.
 To measure horizontal distances, these chains or tapes were pulled taut to reduce sagging and slack.
 The distance had to be adjusted for heat expansion.
 Attempts to hold the measuring instrument level would also be made.
 When measuring up a slope, the surveyor might have to "break" (break chain) the measurement- use an increment less than the total length of the chain.
 Perambulators, or measuring wheels, were used to measure longer distances but not to a high level of accuracy.
 Tacheometry is the science of measuring distances by measuring the angle between two ends of an object with a known size.
 It was sometimes used before to the invention of EDM where rough ground made chain measurement impractical.